 CollegeBound hosts two city-wide, free college access events for Baltimore City public school students and families each spring: the Success Seminar for 8th Graders at Johns Hopkins University in May and the Rising Senior Seminar at Morgan State University in June.

 The CollegeBound College Completion Program (CCP) is a multi-year support network composed of campus liaisons, adult mentors, peer mentors, and CollegeBound staff who are dedicated to guiding Baltimore City public school graduates through college.
-Students who receive funding through the last dollar grant program, Urban Scholars, or M&T Bank Scholar Awards are supported through the program.
+Students who receive funding through one of a few ways; the last dollar grant program, the Nam-McGill Book awards, the Bishop Miles Last Dollar grant or other private scholarships who have paid an additional amount to have their scholars participate in CCP.